Sanmandresy/Transport-Toky-UI/README.md

 # Toky Transport User Interface

-This repository contains our UI made with react that will be associated with a database about "transport".
+This repository contains our UI made with react that will be associated with a database (on postgreSQL) about "transport".

 - To test the project you must first,on your terminal  :

 ```sh
     git clone https://github.com/Sanmandresy/Transport-Toky-UI.git
 ```
+> You need git to be installed on your computer.

 - Then :